-If you use an ABA standard, Track 2, magnetic stripe card system, like most phone, credit, and "one-cards", you'll love our locks.
+The PAC will utilize the revised FMEP criteria to revamp this program.
+A new point driven evaluation system will be used to select submissions worthy of the award.
+A new section was added to recognize innovations and best practices.
+Award recipients will receive extensive recognition at the national, regional, and institutional levels.
+Corporate phone, credit, and "one-cards", you'll love our locks.
 Locknetics' Computer-Managed (CM) cylindrical and mortise electromechanical locks can now be equipped with a full-swipe, Track 2 card-reader that already works with your system.
 What's more, you can use personal keypad codes, electronic key access, or even require two of these access methods for higher security and less liability.